RamiroGomez1/Full-Stack-Open/Exercise 0.6/mermaid.md

     server-->>browser: 201 Created
     deactivate server

-    Note right of browser: This HTTP code means the request was successful and a new resource has been created.
+    Note right of browser: This HTTP Status code means the request was successful and a new resource has been created.

 ```